Article published on 10 August 2021

 Since our beginnings 30 years ago, our intention has always been to provide our customers with the highest quality of products.

 Our materials palette is specifically selected to offer long-lasting, durable equipment with stylish designs across all our ranges.
 Our equipment ranges are suited to developing unique play and sports areas appropriate for the environment whilst also being sympathetic to the project story.
-Below we have outlined the materials which are widely used in our play equipment.
+Below we have outlined the playground equipment materials which are widely used in our products.